Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type Ia Supernovae: Methodology

-Strong gravitational Lensing systems, one of the predictions of GR \cite{lentes}, have recently become a powerful astrophysical tool capable of investigating gravitational and cosmological theories, measuring various cosmological parameters and investigating fundamental physics.
+Strong gravitational Lensing systems, one of the predictions of GR \cite{lentes}, have recently become a powerful astrophysical tool.
+They can investigate gravitational and cosmological theories, measure various cosmological parameters, and investigate fundamental physics.
 For example, time-delay measurements of gravitational lensings can be used to measure the Hubble constant \cite{kocha}, and the Cosmic Diameter Distance Relation (CDDR) \cite{rana}.
 Other statistical properties of SGL can restrict the deceleration parameter of the universe \cite{gott}, space-time curvature \cite{jzqi,ranacurv}, also departures of CDDR \cite{czruan,holg}, cosmological constant \cite{fuku}, the speed of light \cite{luz}, and others.
 It is a purely gravitational phenomenon occurring when the source ($s$), lens ($l$), and observer ($o$) are at the same signal line forming a structured ring called the Einstein radius ($\theta_E$) \cite{sef}.
-In the cosmological scenario, a lens can be a foreground galaxy or cluster of galaxies positioned between a source--Quasar, where the multiple-image separation from the source only depends on the lens and source angular diameter distance.
+In the cosmological scenario, a lens can be a foreground galaxy or cluster of galaxies positioned between a source--Quasar, where the multiple-image separation from the source only depends on the lens and source angular diameter distances.

-However, the system depends on a model for mass distribution.
+The system of SGL depends on a model for mass distribution.
 On the assumption of the singular isothermal sphere (SIS) model, the Einstein radius $\theta_E$ is given by \cite{lentes}